thanks4opensource/tri2b-quad4me/README.md

 7. "Why aren't you using any design patterns?" <a name="cpp_haters_7"></a>
 8. "Why aren't you using the STL?
 Why aren't you using the 'auto' keyword?
 Why aren't you using range-based 'for' loops?" <a name="cpp_haters_8"></a>

-OK, that enough.
+OK, that's enough.
 I could go on indefinitely.

 There are responses to all of these, some of which follow.
-Not that I expect any of them to lower the level of righteous indignation the code will bring out.
+Not that I expect any of them to lower the level of righteous indignation the code will raise.

 [1](#cpp_haters_1)) Many reasons:

 The required ARM pre-main() startup/init code and linker map configuration are complex enough without adding static construction to the mix.

-Many of the post-main() init() methods have to be done after application-specific MCU initialization has taken place (peripheral initialization, clock speed, etc.) This initialization does *not* belong in the generic ARM startup init(), so pre-main() construction wouldn't work.
+Many of the post-`main()` `init()` methods have to be done after application-specific MCU initialization has taken place (peripheral initialization, clock speed, etc.) This initialization does **not** belong in the generic ARM startup `init()`, so pre-`main()` construction wouldn't work.
 In addition, there's what I consider to be a bug in GCC-ARM static construction -- see [RFIIE: GCC-ARM static construction with pointer member variables](#rfiie_arm_gcc_static_construction_with_pointer_member_variables).

 [2](#cpp_haters_2)) No thanks.
 My understanding is there are always edge cases in the singleton pattern.
-Plus, more importantly: This is a small embedded application, all statically-allocated memory, no *new* or malloc().
+Plus, more importantly: This is a small embedded application, all statically-allocated memory, no `new` or `malloc()`.

 [3](#cpp_haters_3)) Large swaths of the code are implicitly written for a 32-bit CPU.
-Specifically, a 32-bit *ARM* CPU.
+Specifically, a 32-bit \*ARM\* CPU.
 Porting to a different word-size machine would be a complete rewrite.
-Typedef'ing of the variables would be the least of your worries.
+Typedef'ing of the variables would be the least of one's worries.

 [4](#cpp_haters_4)) Embedded application.
 No code space for vtables nor execution time to indirect through them.